mitmplay/mitm-play/README.md

 ```

 ## Limitation
-This limitation was tested on WSL2, other system not tested yet, will need volunteer for testing on other system
+This limitation was tested on Windows 10 & WSL2 (Ubuntu), other system not tested yet, will need volunteer for testing on other system

 #### Windows
-Issue on powershell when `mitm-play` getting executed: `mitm-play : File D:\Program Files\nodejs\mitm-play.ps1 cannot be loaded because running scripts is disabled on this system."`, work-around by updating the policy:
+Issue on powershell when `mitm-play` getting executed: `...mitm-play.ps1 cannot be loaded because running scripts is disabled on this system."`, work-around by updating policy:
 ```
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```